dadooda/hack_tree/README.md

 >> c.hello "Ruby"
 ~~~

-Place your application's hacks in `lib/hacks/`.
+You're good to go.
+Place your own hacks in `lib/hacks/`.

 Copyright